vishusandy/ProNightvision/README.md

 ## Installation

+1. Copy the .SMX file to the `cstrike/addons/sourcemod/plugins` folder

+### Installing Custom Filters

+Optionally, custom nightvision filters can be added.
+The files will be stored in the `materials` folder and the filters you want to allow players to use will be specified in a database.

-1. Download nightvision templates and put them in the `materials` folder.
+1. Download nightvision templates and put them in the `cstrike/materials` folder.
 This plugin does not currently come with any templates (and no templates are required to use it).

-   For example, download GAMMACASE's nightvision templates, [https://github.com/GAMMACASE/NightVision/tree/master/materials/gammacase/nightvision](https://github.com/GAMMACASE/NightVision/tree/master/materials/gammacase/nightvision) , and put them somewhere like `materials/gammecase/nightvision/`.
+   For example, download GAMMACASE's nightvision templates, [https://github.com/GAMMACASE/NightVision/tree/master/materials/gammacase/nightvision](https://github.com/GAMMACASE/NightVision/tree/master/materials/gammacase/nightvision) , and put them somewhere like `cstrike/materials/gammecase/nightvision/`.

    Custom nightvision templates: https://github.com/GAMMACASE/NightVision#creating-custom-templates